wso2/docs-ei/en/micro-integrator/docs/setup/brokers/configure-with-WSO2-MB.md

 ## Setting up the Micro Integrator with WSO2 MB

+1. Copy the following jars to <MI_HOME>/lib folder from <WSO2_MB>/client-lib folder.
+    - andes-client-3.2.19.jar
+    - org.wso2.securevault-1.0.0-wso2v2.jar
+    - geronimo-jms_1.1_spec-1.1.0.wso2v1.jar

-1. If you want the Micro Integrator to receive messages from a WSO2 MB instance, or to send messages to a WSO2 MB instance, you need to update the deployment.toml file with the relevant connection parameters.
+2. If you want the Micro Integrator to receive messages from a WSO2 MB instance, or to send messages to a WSO2 MB instance, you need to update the deployment.toml file with the relevant connection parameters.

     - Add the following configurations to enable the JMS listener with WSO2 MB connection parameters.
         ```toml
         [[transport.jms.listener]]
         name = "myQueueListener"
         parameter.initial_naming_factory = "org.wso2.andes.jndi.PropertiesFileInitialContextFactory"
-        parameter.broker_name = "wso2mb"
         parameter.provider_url = "conf/jndi.properties"
         parameter.connection_factory_name = "QueueConnectionFactory"
         parameter.connection_factory_type = "queue"